+If your email has been pwned, it means that the security of your account has been compromised.
 Every now and then a large breach on a major website or service is broadly reported around the world.
-It is only healthy to question whether your information has been part of the breach, and if your passwords and email addresses have ended on the hands of hackers.
-That’s basically what being pwned means, your account information being compromised.
+It is only healthy to question whether your information has been part of such breach.
+It could mean your passwords and email addresses have ended on the hands of cyber criminals.

 Hacking your email account is possibly the first step of identity theft.
-If your email account has ended up in the wrong hands, it can be used to purchase goods in your name, and it can be used to spread malware or as a part of a botnet.
-It can also lead to your other accounts being pwned too.
-It might be you have linked your credit card information with the same login credentials on another account.
+There’s a lot of sensitive information linked to your email address.
+You might have linked your credit card information or some other important personal information with the same login credentials on another account.
+If your email account has ended up in the wrong hands, criminals can use your information to purchase goods in your name, and it can be used to spread malware or as a part of a botnet.
 If you have reused your password and email combination, the one who has gained access to your information can use this to wreak havoc on your other profiles as well.
-All this is not merely a nuisance, this could cause financial damage, and through identity theft it can lead to legal problems as well.
+This could cause financial damage.
+Through identity theft it can cause you legal problems as well.

-There are many ways this could have taken place.
-In addition to being part of a breach, your email account can be hacked through malware attacks on any of your devices, or through phishing activity.
-You can check if your information has been a part of a breach on e.g. www.haveibeenpwned.com, but otherwise it can be difficult to be sure of the way your email has been compromised.
-The next steps to secure your account aren’t really that different from each other in the end.
-Here are four things to do if your email has been pwned.
+There are many ways your email can be pwned.
+In addition to being part of a breach, your email account can be hacked through malware attacks on any of your devices, or through phishing scams.
+You can check if your information has been a part of a breach.
+F-Secure has a free tool you can use for that.
+Otherwise it can be difficult to be sure of the way your email has been compromised.
+In the end, the next steps to secure your account aren’t really that different from each other .
+Here are four things you should do if your email has been pwned.

-It might feel obvious, but this is also one of the most important steps to take.
-It’s a healthy habit to change your passwords every now and then, but it becomes imperative If you suspect or know that your email has been pwned.
+This is one of the most important steps to take.
+It’s a healthy habit to change your passwords every now and then.
+If you suspect or know that your email has been pwned, you must change them.
 If you have reused your password on other accounts, which is a habit you definitely should get rid of, you should change passwords for those accounts as well.
 Yes, it can be tiresome to have multiple passwords, but we are talking about your own security here.
 Can you be too secure?

 If your password has been changed for your hacked account, don’t panic.
 You may still be able to restore your account through the “forgot your password” function, provided you have placed security questions or a back-up email address or mobile phone.

 Speaking of security questions, you should change them as well.
-It is possible the attacker gained access to your account through breaking your security questions, especially if you used answers that can be guessed based on your social media profiles or personal information.
+It is possible the attacker gained access to your account through breaking your security questions.
+This is possible if you used answers that can be guessed based on your social media profiles or personal information.

-If pwned, your email can be set to do things you don’t want to, such as forwarding your messages to the attacker, or automatically send messages spreading malware or spam.
+If your email has been pwned, crooks can set it to do things you don’t want to.
+These can include forwarding your messages to the attacker and automatically sending malware or phishing spam.
 Check your settings and see if you find anything alarming.

-You might also want to send an email to your contacts or post on social media that your account has been hacked to warn against opening any attachments sent by, well, you.
+You might also want to send an email to your contacts or post on social media that your email has been pwned to warn against opening any attachments sent by you.
 This can save your contacts from being infected by malware.

-How can you protect yourself from being hacked?
+How can you protect your email from being pwned?

-Always be cautious when opening files or installing programs.
-You should do this only when you trust the origin of the file.
-Don’t fall for phishing scams or spam, be cautious of the source of messages.
+Pay attention to the source of messages; don’t fall for phishing scams or spam.
+Always be cautious when opening files, clicking on links or installing programs.
+You should do this only when you trust the origin.
 Most likely you didn’t win the lottery, your bank or the authorities don’t ask you to authenticate information online and the hot milfs in your area probably would use other methods to contact you.